 Litsa Williams offers us 64 great tips for coping with grief around the holidays.
-My favorites are:

 - Include one of your loved one’s favorite dishes in your holiday meal.

 - Go to a grief group.
-When everyone looks so gosh-darn filled with holiday cheer, sometimes it helps talk with others who are struggling.
+When everyone looks so gosh-darn filled with holiday cheer, sometimes it helps to talk with others who are struggling.

 - If you are stressed about making the holiday dinner, ask someone else to cook or buy dinner this year.

-She offers many helpful ways to survive the grief brought on by the holidays, whether that is celebrating in a loved one’s memory or not celebrating at all.
+She offers many helpful ways to survive the grief brought on by the holidays, whether that is celebrating a loved one’s memory or not celebrating at all.